The Ministry of Justice - Part Time Court Usher

 - Basic IT skills in Microsoft Windows (training will be given)

 - Be polite and helpful to all customers both external and internal

 - Remain calm, polite and tactful when dealing with difficult people

 - Pass on important information to all concerned promptly and clearly, with tact and honesty

-- Be approachable, non-judgemental and honest and respects confidences in dealing with others.
+- Be approachable, non-judgmental and honest and respects confidences in dealing with others.

 - Treat all colleagues fairly and be sensitive to their needs as individuals

 You will be comfortable in dealing sensitively and professionally with people from all walks of life; many of whom may be vulnerable and under stress.
 Advice and support are readily available and there is little discretion to depart from standard procedures, which may require you to take a firm stance when those procedures are not understood or welcomed by a court user.